chilops/workbook/Interview & Concepts.md

 \

-I have total experience of 9+ years in IT having exceptional in different Domains.
+I bring over 9+ years of IT experience, with outstanding and diverse expertise across multiple domains, consistently delivering high-quality solutions and driving innovation.

 I actually wanted to start my carrier as a Linux administrator but landed as storage administrator.

 As a storage administrator I worked on different enterprise SAN storage arrays like EMC, Hitachi, PURE and NetApp for first the 5 years in my IT carrier.

-Also, along with SAN Storage array i started learning and managing backup tools like NetBackup, Clumio and TSM.
+Also, along with SAN Storage array I started learning and managing backup tools like NetBackup, Clumio and TSM.

 \

-Later I got opportunity to work in a bigger MNC i.e TCS.
-So, from past 5 years i am working in TCS only, but different technologies and different teams.
+Later I got opportunity to work in a bigger MNC i.e. TCS.
+So, from past 5 years I am working in TCS only, but with different technologies and different teams.

 Prior to TCS I worked in other emerging companies like SIFY, Verizon and Root shell but TCS gave me opportunity that I wanted to be.

 \

-When I am doing my post-graduation in 2014 then itself the final year project was Cloud related project.
-That the love and passion i have towards cloud technology.
+When I am doing my post-graduation in 2014 then itself, I took Cloud related project on the last semester.
+That the love and passion I have towards cloud technology.

-Why I am telling this is TCS helped me explore cloud technologies AWS, Kubernetes and terraform and many more.
+Why I am telling this is bcz, TCS helped me in exploring cloud & DevOps technologies like AWS, Kubernetes and terraform and many more.

 \